Jango73/CuteGit/README.md

 ### CFileModelProxy

 * Inherits QSortFilterProxyModel
-* Enables to show/hide the files using their GIT status property
+* Enables showing/hiding the files using their GIT status property
 * Exposes to QML/JS the versioning methods: stage, unstage, commit, push, ...

 ### CRepoFile